QuakeMigrate/QuakeMigrate/docs/index.rst

 We hope to have a publication coming out soon:

 Winder, T., Bacon, C.A., Smith, J.D., Hudson, T.S., Drew, J., and White, R.S.
-QuakeMigrate: a Python Package for Automatic Earthquake Detection and Location Using Waveform Migration and Stacking. (to be submitted to Seismological Research Letters).
+QuakeMigrate: a Python Package for Automatic Earthquake Detection and Location Using Waveform Migration and Stacking. (to be submitted to *Seismica*).

 Contact
 -------